rsm-gh/phantom-player/README.md

 **The media player controls only work if a video is loaded.*

 ## Extra
-### Searching missing Episodes
+### Searching missing Videos

-When an episode is missing, the text will be displayed in red*, you can then find it by using `right-click menu > find`.
+When a video is missing, the text will be displayed in red*, you can then find it by using `right-click menu > find`.

 There are two different method functions that you can use to perform this action: